kaby76/AntlrExamples/mysql/readme.md

 * The error reporting using the "Code Completion" routines were completely replaced with my own lookahead predictor because Mike's code does not work correctly.
 The LASets.cs code contains a complete ATN parser.
-The tree walkers, used in the error reporting code, were removed in favor of the simplier error reporting method I wrote.
+The tree walkers, used in code completion, were removed.

 --Ken Domino